rohany/StandardML-GPU/docs/index.md

 figuring out the intricacies of the Standard ML Foreign Function Interface, and making sure the Standard ML actually interfaced with CUDA without errors.

-### Primitives
+### Sequence Primitives

-#### Map, Tabulate and Zip
+#### Performance Assumptions
-`map`, `tabulate`, and `zip` are all extremely data parallel operations, and their GPU implementations were as expected.
-The key insight that we made for these operations, as well as the rest of the primitives was the lack of necessity to maintain persistence of data throughout execution.
+The key insight that we made for these sequence operations, as well as the rest of the primitives, was the lack of necessity to maintain persistence of data throughout execution.
 Most of the time, a user does not need to make a new copy of a 1 billion element array every time it is modified, which must be done in a purely functional runtime.
-So instead, we decided to have our library be the opposite : we will always perform mutation directly on the sequence given to avoid unecessary copying.
+So instead, we decided to relax this contraint when it would interfere with perfomance significantly.
+Thus we perform mutation directly on the sequence given to avoid unecessary copying.
 If a user does not want their data dirctly modified, then they can use our interface to make a copy of thier data.
-To attain good performance, we sadly must do away with persistence, since a large portion of these primitives are bandwidth bound.
+To attain good performance, we sadly must do away with persistence often, since a large portion of these primitives are bandwidth bound.
 Any additional memory operations will just slow the performance down even more.

+#### Map, Tabulate, and Zip
+`map`, `tabulate`, and `zip` are all extremely data parallel operations, and  as expecte their GPU implementations benifited from this.

 #### Reduce
 Our efficient implementation of reduce was inspired by this